baroquon/reefpoints/source/posts/2016-09-08-kiss-phoenix-auth.md

 social: true
 author: Nico Mihalich
 github: "nicomihalich"
-summary: "A short example of authorization in Phoenix to show how modules, functions, and mattern matching can easily fill a common web application need."
+summary: "A short example of authorization in Phoenix to show how modules, functions, and pattern matching can easily fill a common web application need."
 published: true
 tags: engineering, elixir, phoenix
 ---